 - Museo del Romanticismo

 Hidden away in an enclosed garden is this lovely café and tearoom, where you can get home-made cakes and pastries – perfect for breakfast or a snack.
-The garden café is in the Museo del Romanticismo, an ideal setting for those partial to the work of Gustavo Adolfo Bécquer, Goethe, Lord Byron and Rosalía de Castro.
-The museum houses a lovely collection of more than 1,600 pieces, including furniture, paintings, crockery, pianos, and more, which have been available for public viewing once again since 2009 after a massive remodelling.
+The garden café is in the Museo del Romanticismo, an ideal setting for those partial to the work of Gustavo Adolfo Bécquer, Goethe, Lord Byron, and Rosalía de Castro.
+The museum houses a lovely collection of more than 1,600 pieces, including furniture, paintings, crockery, pianos, and more, which have been available for public viewing once again since 2009 after a massive remodeling.

 - Bosque Encantado

 The Bosque Encantado (‘Enchanted Forest’) is a botanical garden that deserves more than one visit.
-Its originality doesn’t lie in the more than 500 plant species from around the world that it houses, but in the sculptures of impossible sizes that they’ve managed to create with the greenery.
-From elephants, giraffes and dragons to horse-drawn carriages, locomotives and a rock band, dozens of green statues seem to be about to come to life throughout this magical park located in San Martín de Valdeiglesias, 75km from the centre of Madrid.
+Its originality doesn’t lie in the more than 500 plant species from around the world that it houses but in the sculptures of impossible sizes that they’ve managed to create with the greenery.
+From elephants, giraffes, and dragons to horse-drawn carriages, locomotives, and a rock band, dozens of green statues seem to be about to come to life throughout this magical park located in San Martín de Valdeiglesias, 75km from the centre of Madrid.

 - statue of Julia